zaBogdan/Zephyrus/README.md

 # Versions

-This application is in early Alpha stage!
+This application is in early Alpha stage ( 0.4 current build ) !
 Legend:
 ```json
 + New feature added